Compute Commands

 Complete reference for Outpost CLI compute commands — dev, serve, jobs, and sandbox.

-Compute commands let you provision GPU machines, deploy inference services, run batch jobs, and manage workloads from the command line.
+Compute commands let you provision machines, deploy inference services, run batch jobs, and manage workloads from the command line.
 Every compute resource can be created, inspected, and torn down without leaving your terminal.

 outpost dev launch